suika3-community/suika3/README.md

 inspired by the architecture of the Java HotSpot VM.
 This design ensures that developers can focus on creation without being interrupted by the dreaded "GC spikes" or frame drops.

+Objects in scripts (strings, dictionaries) are managed by GC, while large assets such as textures are managed by native code.

 ### Core Mechanism: Generational GC